Research

 My doctoral work spanned three threads in extremal and algebraic combinatorics.

-Surface coloring.
+Graph colorings.
 I studied the gap between the chromatic and list chromatic numbers for graphs embeddable on a surface.
 In particular, I completed the classification of the colorability of the \(6\)-regular triangulations of the torus and gave a linear-time \(5\)-list-coloring algorithm for a large class of these triangulations.
 See Sankarnarayanan (2022), Balachandran–Sankarnarayanan (2021), and Balachandran–Sankarnarayanan (2026).

 Extremal set theory.
 I studied a fractional variant of \(L\)-intersecting set systems and made progress on tight upper bounds for the sizes of such families.
 See Balachandran et al. (2023b) and Balachandran et al. (2025).